Powerchu/sdbf/README.md

 Also, if you use the Snipping Tool alot (Shift+Win+S), you might want to save to a temporary folder.
 I used to just save to the desktop, until an ungodly number of screenshots start to pile up.
 Now, I just save to my daily folder.

 ## How to use
-  0. Download by clicking the green Code button then Download As Zip.
-  1. Extract the batch file to the folder that you want to create managed folders (usually this is C:\users\xx\downloads)
+  1. [Download SDBF](https://github.com/Powerchu/sdbf/releases/download/v0.1/sdbf.bat) to the folder that you want to create managed folders (usually this is C:\users\xx\downloads)
   2. Run the batch file with admin privileges.
 Either press N or ignore the prompt for 5 seconds.
   3. This will do three things:<br>
     a.
 It will create four folders: i) Daily, ii) Weekly, iii) Monthly and iv) Bi-Annually.
 Files and folders inside <Daily> are removed if they are older than 2 days, and those inside <Monthly> are removed if they are older than 31 days, etc etc.<br>